A Kaczmarz-Inspired Method for Orthogonalization: Introduction

 \section{Introduction}

-We consider the following simple procedure for improving the condition number of a collection of $n$ linearly independent unit vectors, thought of as columns of a matrix $A$.
-Sample two columns, and replace one with its component perpendicular to the other, renormalized.
-The only fixed points of this operation are unitary matrices.
+We consider a simple procedure for approximately orthogonalizing of a collection of $n$ linearly independent unit vectors, thought of as columns of a matrix $A\in\C^{d\times n},d\ge n$.
+One iteration of this procedure is as follows: sample two columns, and replace one with its component perpendicular to the other, renormalized to be a unit vector.
+The only fixed points of this operation are matrices with orthonormal columns.
 We ask the following questions: \textit{does this procedure converge to such matrices?
 If so, at what rate?}

 We give a positive answer to the first question and a bound on the rate.
-Our approach is to consider a potential function related to the determinant, namely, the product of the distances of each column to the span of all the other columns.
-We show this quantity is monotone for every selection of columns at each iteration, and increases non-trivially in expectation when the columns are selected randomly.
+Our approach is to consider the evolution of the $n$-volume of the parallelepiped generated by the vectors as the orthogonalizations are performed.
+This volume is simply $\det(\abs A)$ where $\abs A=(A^*A)^{1/2}$.
+We show the $n$-volumne is monotone even for adversarially chosen pairs of columns at each iteration, and logarithm of the $n$-volume increases non-trivially in expectation when the pair of columns is selected randomly.

 This procedure bears some resemblance to the Kaczmarz method for solving linear systems.
-If one is solving $A^* x=0$ using Kaczmarz, a column of $A$ is sampled and $x$ projected to be orthogonal to the sampled row; this is then repeated many times.
+If one is solving $A^* x=0$ using Kaczmarz, a row of $A^*$ is sampled and $x$ projected to be orthogonal to the sampled row; this is then repeated many times.
 In our case, $x$ is itself one of the columns of $A$, say $x=a_k$ and one applies one step of Kaczmarz to the system $(A^* x)_j=0$ for $j\neq k$ (and then renormalizes).

-Our two results about this procedure concern initial and asymptotic behavior of the condition number as these pairwise orthogonalization steps are performed.
-For very badly conditioned matrices, we show the condition number \textit{initially} decays rapidly at a rate of $\exp(-t/n^2)$, where $t$ is the number of steps performed (see Proposition \ref{a0} and the ensuing remark).
-Our main theorem concerns the eventual convergence of the condition number to 1. \begin{theorem}[Simplification of Theorem \ref{a1}] For any initial $n\times n$ matrix $A$, let $A_t$ denote the matrix after $t$ orthogonalization steps.
-Then for every $\eps,\delta\in(0,1)$, we have